actions/labeler/README.md

 # Add 'test' label to any change to *.spec.js files within the source dir
 test:
   - src/**/*.spec.js

+# Add 'build' label to any change to files ending with .yml in any location
+build:
+  - '**/*.yml'
 ```

 ### Create Workflow